 Aiko Robinson is a Christchurch born artist of Japanese and New Zealand heritage.
-She graduated from Elam School of Fine Arts, University of Auckland, NZ in 2014.
-Currently she is based in Tokyo, Japan undertaking her masters at Tokyo University of the Arts on a Japanese Government funded scholarship (MEXT Scholarship).
+She graduated from Elam School of Fine Arts, University of Auckland, NZ in 2014 and in 2020 she completed her masters at Tokyo University of the Arts on a Japanese Government funded scholarship (MEXT Scholarship).

-She was selected as a finalist for both the Henrietta and Lola Anne Tunbridge Scholarship for watercolour painting 2014, and the Waikato Society of Arts Painting and Printmaking award 2015.
+Aiko Robinson was selected as a finalist for both the Henrietta and Lola Anne Tunbridge Scholarship for watercolour painting 2014, and the Waikato Society of Arts Painting and Printmaking award 2015.
 Robinson was also the inaugural recipient of the Auckland Print Studio Prize for 2015.
 In 2017 she received the Monbukagakusho: MEXT scholarship, from the Government of Japan to enable foreign students to study at Japanese Universities.
 She has exhibited in New Zealand, Australia, Hong Kong and Japan.